Obasegun123/Obasegun123/README.md

 - 🌱 I’m currently enjoying a nice ride with the .NetCore Framework
 - 👯 I’m looking to be part of an open source community
-- 🥅 2023 Goals: Learn more about backend programming
+- 🥅 2024 Goals: Learn more about AI
 - ⚡ Fun fact: I love to play games

 ### Find me at: